Howard Hall (University of Notre Dame): Architecture

 The archway is surmounted by a large carved bay window that runs thought two floors and climates in an adorned parapet.
 Among the bas-relief of the arch are depiction of classic campus images: football, a squirrel, own (symbol of wisdom), and a student poring over books.
 The double archway that separates the first floor into two sections and passes under the upper three floors of the hall.
 Adorning these arches and the other main entrances to Howard are a number of gargoyle-type stone carvings depicting anything from an owl to a student who has just received a less-than-stellar report card.
 To the west, the archway is adorned with a statue of Saint Timothy by James Kress; Timothy being the first name of Howard, namesake of the hall.
-The chapel, dedicated to Our Lady of Lourdes, features a pietà by sculptor Jean de Marco, and two stained glass windows by Wilbur H. Burnham depicting Our Lady of Lourdes.
-On the outer gable of the chapel, facing the quad, there is a stone bas-relief depicting the Shield of the Trinity.